Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_killer_min_players                      0       // The minimum number of players required to spawn the killer ttt_zombie_min_players                      0       // The minimum number of players required to spawn the zombie ttt_madscientist_min_players                0       // The minimum number of players required to spawn the mad scientist
+ttt_killer_min_players                      0       // The minimum number of players required to spawn the killer ttt_zombie_min_players                      0       // The minimum number of players required to spawn the zombie ttt_madscientist_min_players                0       // The minimum number of players required to spawn the mad scientist ttt_shadow_min_players                      0       // The minimum number of players required to spawn the shadow

 // ----------------------------------------